trussworks/Truss-PQVP/README.md

   * Duplicate emails will not be accepted
   * There are no password restrictions (P)
   * Every user is an admin ( no additional auth) (P)
   * Push notifications require a native mobile app.
 Since there was not an easy way to deliver this to the government as a usable prototype, this has not been included.
-You can review the Truss app Leave Now in the apple store and android app store if you would like to see an example of how this would be done.
+You can review the Truss app 'Leave Now' [in the apple store](https://appsto.re/us/xT3qH.i) if you would like to see an example of how we would have incorporated those features.
   * Geolocation requires a native mobile app.
 Since there was not an easy way to deliver this to the government as a usable prototype, this has not been included.
-You can review the Truss app Leave Now in the apple store and android app store if you would like to see an example of how this would be done.
+You can review the Truss app 'Leave Now' [in the apple store](https://appsto.re/us/xT3qH.i) if you would like to see an example of how we would have incorporated those features.
   * Users are not able to update email addresses in the prototype (P)
   * Change Password functionality is not hooked up (P)